 heart's electrical activity into line tracings on paper.
 The spikes and dips in

 the line tracings are called waves.
-See a picture of the

 A resting EKG is always done